Master of International Affairs (MIA)

 Students are required to meet with their concentration director once per semester at SIPA to ensure they are fulfilling the appropriate concentration requirements.
-Prior to their final semester, students should download the concentration audit form, meet with their concentration director and return the signed audit form to the Office of Student Affairs.
+Prior to their final semester, students should meet with their concentration director and have the concentration director approve the degree audit form on Stellic.

 Concentration audit form deadlines are August 1st for October graduation; November 1st for February graduation; and January 29th for May graduation.